inpsyde/reusable-workflows/docs/build-and-push-assets.md

 As for the "noise", it will indeed be there.
 However, considering that all workflow commit messages start with the prefix `[BOT]`, it would be quite easy to ignore them without any cognitive effort.

+With defining `BUILT_BRANCH_SUFFIX` you can keep compiled assets commit separated in the built branch.

 ---